nodejs/node/doc/api/single-executable-applications.md

 <!--introduced_in=REPLACEME-->

-> Stability: 1 - Experimental: This feature is currently being designed and will
+> Stability: 1 - Experimental: This feature is being designed and will change.
-> change.

 <!-- source_link=lib/internal/main/single_executable_application.js -->